top of page

--Doing poetry workshops with the wonderful early onset dementia gang and Age UK
+-Doing poetry workshops with the wonderful early onset dementia group and Age UK

 Some recent feedback from poets I admire about my latest work: